 4. Ensuring all required signatures and dates are present and properly authorized.

 These rigorous document verification steps mitigate risk, prevent payment disputes, and uphold financial accountability throughout the certification process.
+Failure to follow these steps consistently can result in payment disputes that delay project progress and expose certifying parties to liability for negligent approval of inaccurate or incomplete applications.

 Approval Role Authority Delegation